You are currently on Marc Grange's website.

 Knowledge of database design, relational data model and SQL is essential in order to follow this presentation.
-For readers who do not have the knowledge, but wish to address these various areas, please consult the columns on these pages:
+For readers who do not have the knowledge but would like to address these different areas, please refer to the columns on these pages:

-The objective of this presentation is to show some interesting applications of databases in the humanities.
+The purpose of the presentation is to introduce some interesting applications of databases in the field of humanities.
 The use of a data model to structure information, here the relational model, allows to work with SQL language for the extraction and production of relevant information relating to the studied field.
-This "generic" approach that uses the DBMS (DataBases Management Systems) properties avoids developing specific applications.
+This "generic" approach utilizes DBMS (DataBases Management Systems) properties to avoid developing specific applications.
 Four examples, linked to the humanities and social sciences, will be presented successively:

 |- In Sociology||: Processing of surveys|

 |- In Psychology||: Affinity relationships|

 Each example will go through the following steps:

 - Presentation of the data in connection with the problem: construction of the data dictionary.